lwjglgamedev/lwjglbook-bookcontents-leg/chapter14/chapter14.md

     }
 }
 ```
-We will explain the overall process, we have blocks that have the following coordinates (for x and z and with the constants defined above).
+Let's explain the overall process, we have blocks that have the following coordinates (for x and z and with the constants defined above).

 ![Terrain Construction I](terrain_construction_1.png)

-Let's create a terrain formed by a 3x3 grid and that we wont' scale the terrain blocks (taht is, the variable ```blocksPerRow``` will have a 3 and the variable ```scale``` will have a 1).
+Let's suppose that we are create¡ing a terrain formed by a 3x3 blocks grid.
+Let's assume also thatwe wont' scale the terrain blocks (that is, the variable ```blocksPerRow``` will be $$3$$ and the variable ```scale``` will be $$1$$).
 We want the grid to be centered at (0, 0) coordinates.

 We need to translate the blocks so the vertices will have the following coordinates.

 ![Terrain Construction II](terrain_construction_2.png)

-The translation is done by calling setPosition, buy remember what we set is a displacement not a position.
-If you review the figure above you will see that the central block does not require any displacement, it's already positioned in the adquate coordinates.
-The vertex drain in green needs a displacement, for the x coordinate, of $$-1$$ and the vertex drawn in blue needs a displacement of $$+1$$.
+The translation is aschived by calling ```setPosition``` method, but remember that what we set is a displacement not a position.
+If you review the figure above you will see that the central block does not require any displacement, it's already positioned in the adequate coordinates.
+The vertex drawn in green needs a displacement, for the x coordinate, of $$-1$$ and the vertex drawn in blue needs a displacement of $$+1$$.
 The formula to calculate the x displacement, taking into consideration the scale and the block width, is this one:

 $$xDisplacement=(col - (blocksPerRow -1 ) / 2) \times scale \times width$$